Jared Fogle: Incarceration

-Fogle's lawyers recommended that he serve his sentence at Federal Correctional Institution, Englewood near Littleton, Colorado; it has a program for sex offenders.
+Fogle's lawyers recommended that he serve his sentence at Federal Correctional Institution, Englewood near Littleton, Colorado, as it has a program for sex offenders.
 Judge Pratt agreed with the recommendations, but she had no authority to determine where Fogle would serve his sentence.
 On November 21, 2015, Fogle arrived at the Henderson County, Kentucky, Detention Center, where he was held on a temporary basis.
 Fogle entered Federal Bureau of Prisons (BOP) custody, going to Federal Transfer Center, Oklahoma City, on December 15, 2015.
 Three days later, he was transferred to FCI Englewood.